Advertising and Promotion

 The Online Career Center is the largest database of employment listings in the art and academic worlds.
 Job seekers may search listings and post their CV, and employers may submit classified advertisements and browse information about potential candidates.
 Other features allow schools and institutions to set up interviews at the CAA conference and elsewhere.

 CAA offers mailing lists of its individual and institutional members to companies, nonprofit organizations, and individuals whose marketing strategy calls for direct mail.
-Lists are sold on a one-use-per-rental basis and are available on pressure-sensitive labels.
+Lists are sold on a one-use-per-rental basis and available on pressure-sensitive labels.